PippinChan/api-test-workshop/README.md

 #### Notes:
 * As [discouraged by Mochajs.org](https://mochajs.org/#arrow-functions), ECMAScript 6 arrow functions are not used in test spec functions.
 * Test data is now stored in `test/data` directory.
 But some data can be sourced from the SUT itself, for example, error messages or fare tables.
+* As some API results are questionable, some tests are left failed with comments in the code.
 #### Assumptions
 * Server would not use number `0` as order ID.
 > **Result:** In 404 order not found tests, `0` is used as order ID.